Esthenia-collaboration/rfswarm-docker/README_TEMPLATE.md

 - `CONFIG_FILE`: manager.ini configuration file
 - `AGENTS`: number of agents to use
 - `AGENTDIR`: Directory the agent should use for files and run tests
-- `ROBOT`: The robot framework executable id needed to specified
+- `ROBOT`: The robot framework executable if needed to specify
 - `AGENTNAME`:  agent name you want to use (Agent name available in the current release: base, seleniumlibrary-firefox, sshlibrary)

  ## Notes